A Guide to Telematics Control Units for Fleets

 The more advanced your TCU and fleet telematics solution is, the easier it is for operators to manage the fleet.

-For example, the CalAmp Application takes in data captured by the TCU to allow geofencing, give preemptive maintenance reminders, monitor and send alerts related to driver behavior, and collect historical data for reporting and analysis.
+For example, the CalAmp iOn takes in data captured by the TCU to allow geofencing, give preemptive maintenance reminders, monitor and send alerts related to driver behavior, and collect historical data for reporting and analysis.

 This data helps operators oversee and optimize the entire fleet rather than focusing solely on vehicle tracking.